CheongShim International Academy Model United Nations: Model United Nations

 Since it is held at CheongShim International Academy, its educational philosophy of altruism, creativity, and global leadership is applied.

 Participants

 As of 2013, there were 50 delegates from CheongShim International Academy, 60 from various regions in South Korea, and 50 from other countries in Asia.
-The other countries and regions include Hong Kong, Taiwan, India, and Bangladesh.
+The other countries and regions include Hong Kong, China, Japan, Taiwan, India, Bangladesh and Canada.

 Affiliation

 The conference is affiliated with the organization Round Square.